 A MiFi taps into 3G or 4G mobile phone networks and uses this connection to create a mini wireless broadband cloud.
 This can then be shared between mobile internet-enabled devices, such as mobile phones, laptops, netbooks and even games consoles, that are within range of its signal.

 The broadband signal created by the current generation of MiFi products can be shared between up to five users.
 In order to pick up the signal, however, they must be within around ten metres of the device.
 Future generations of MiFis are likely to offer longer range as well as the chance to connect more and more users.

 How fast is MiFi mobile broadband?

-MiFi mobile broadband provides standard 3G connection speeds of up to 21Mb, depending on location.
+MiFi mobile broadband provides standard 3G/3.5G connection speeds of up to 21Mbps, depending on location.
 The arrival of 4G in the UK via the likes of EE means that users can access speeds well in excess of this.
-According to EE, its 4G dongle and MiFis deliver speeds up to five times the UK 3G average.
+According to EE, its 4G dongle and MiFis deliver speeds up to 80Mbps.